tari-project/tari/RFC/src/RFC-0201_TariScript.md

     ...

-    /// Sum of script offsets for all kernels in this block. pub total_script_offset: BlindingFactor,
+    /// Sum of script offsets for all transactions in this block pub total_script_offset: BlindingFactor,
 }
 ```